-Judge set to rule on city’s effort to end teen death lawsuit
+Judge rejects city’s effort to end teen death lawsuit

-CINCINNATI (AP) — An Ohio judge is ready to rule on whether to move forward with a lawsuit filed by the family of a 16-year-old student who died after being trapped by a fold-up vehicle seat despite making two 911 calls.
+CINCINNATI (AP) — An Ohio judge decided Wednesday to move forward with a wrongful death lawsuit filed by the family of a 16-year-old student who died after being trapped by a fold-up vehicle seat, despite making two 911 calls.

-Hamilton County Judge Robert Ruehlman plans to decide Wednesday on a motion to dismiss the suit filed by Cincinnati.
-Ruehlman heard legal arguments last month.
+Hamilton County Judge Robert Ruehlman rejected a motion to dismiss the suit filed by Cincinnati.
+Ruehlman heard legal arguments last month but said the facts of the case stemming from Kyle Plush’s death should be determined in a trial.

-The suit, filed last year, charges the city, a former city official and four city employees with actions it alleges led to Kyle Plush’s 2018 death.
+In the lawsuit filed last year, the family accuses the city, a former city official and four city employees of actions leading to Plush’s 2018 death.
 The lawsuit’s goals are to determine what went wrong when police were unable to locate him and to make sure it doesn’t happen again, the family said.

-The city contends that the employees are protected by governmental immunity and that the lawsuit lacks merit.
+The city contended that the employees are protected by governmental immunity and that the lawsuit lacks merit.
 The city also says it has improved its 911 response system and continues to make improvements.

+“This court finds that there are a set of facts presented that may allow for relief for the plaintiff,” Ruehlman wrote.

+A phone message seeking comment was left with the city’s law department.

 A trial date has been set tentatively for March 30.